mstocco/mariostoc.co/content/traininglog/20201115-ironman2021-41weeksout.md

 Last night was an _"ok"_ sleep for the bulk of the night; I was up at 0550, did some business and fell back to sleep until 0755.
 That second sleep was _"money"_ and just what I was needing.

 A good night's rest aside, I puttered around this morning thinking I had booked another afternoon swim.
-At noon, I have my swim kit by the front door but if I was on the ball, I would have finished the swim 15 minutes ago.
-What to do?
+At noon, I have my swim kit by the front door but if I was on the ball, I would have finished the swim already.  **What to do?**
 <!---->
 ### TOMORROW'S RUN TODAY
 It was again the track at _Oak Bay_ for this 5 km.